-For Site 6 - El Nido, the interconnection facilities (i.e., TPSS, tie-line, switching station) are included within the footprint of the alignments analyzed within the Merced to Fresno Section: Central Valley Wye Draft Supplemental Environmental Impact Report/Environmental Impact Statement (Draft Supplemental EIR/EIS).
-For Site 7, there are two TPSS location options, selection of which will be dictated by the preferred Central Valley Wye alignment (Site 7 - Wilson and Site 7 - Le Grand Junction/Sandy Mush Road).
-For Site 7 - Wilson, the interconnection facilities would include a TPSS, an approximately 2.5 mile double-circuit 230 kV tie-line and the reconfigured Wilson Substation, within the existing fenceline.
-The TPSS and portion of the tie-line were analyzed within the Merced to Fresno Section Project EIR/EIS.
-For Site 7 - Le Grand Junction/Sandy Mush Road, the interconnection facilities would include a TPSS, within the footprint of the alignments analyzed within the Draft Supplemental EIR/EIS, an approximately 2.5 mile single-circuit 115 kV tie-line and a new Dutchman Switching Station.
+For Site 6 - El Nido, interconnection facilities (i.e., TPSS, Tie-Line, switching station) are included within the footprint of the alignments analyzed within the Merced to Fresno Section: Central Valley Wye Final Supplemental Environmental Impact Report/Environmental Impact Statement (Final Supplemental EIR/EIS) that are not discussed futher herein.
+Alternative interconnection infrastructure is included as part of the Central Valley Wye evaluation, including a TPSS, 2.5-mile 115 kV Tie-Line with collocated fiber optic cable, and fiber optical groundwire (OPGW).

+For Site 7, there are two TPSS location options evaluated herein (Site 7 - Wilson or Site 7 - Le Grand Junction/Sandy Mush Road).
+For Site 7 - Wilson, the interconnection facilities would include a TPSS, an approximately 2.5-mile double-circuit 230 kV Tie-Line, collocated fiber optic cable and OPGW, and expansion of the Wilson Substation within the existing fenceline.
+The TPSS and the southern portion of the Tie-Line and fiber alignments were analyzed within the Merced to Fresno Section Project EIR/EIS.
+For Site 7 - Le Grand Junction/Sandy Mush Road, the interconnection facilities would include a TPSS, within the footprint of the alignments analyzed within the Final Supplemental EIR/EIS, an approximately 2.5 mile single-circuit 115 kV Tie-Line and a new Dutchman Switching Station.